learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ## A Note on Factorials

 In the last lesson, we talked about permutations in the context of a coverband creating a setlist.
 We wanted to calculate how many ways we can order 3 songs in their setlist.
-We can use factorials for that, and how it's easy to see that you can use factorials for that.
+We can use factorials for that.
 For 3 songs, this boils down to

 ```python